What Do I Need To Do After I Get A Speeding Ticket?

 3. Seek Mitigation

-This option could be considered the best one if you’re planning on admitting to the ticket, and the fact that you were speeding.
+Seeking mitigation could be considered the best option if you’re planning on admitting to the ticket, and the fact that you were speeding.

 The mitigation process is —basically— admitting that you were speeding to the judge, and explain the circumstances which caused you to commit the violation in the first place.